ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAircraftBasicTakeoffModel.rst

 IAircraftBasicTakeoffModel
 ==========================

-.. py:class:: IAircraftBasicTakeoffModel
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAircraftBasicTakeoffModel

    object

    Interface used to access the basic takeoff model options for a takeoff model of an aircraft in the Aviator catalog.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAircraftBasicTakeoffModel

 Overview
 --------